The best area to stay in Madrid

-If you like to wander off the beaten track and glean the places of art and test, it is to Lavapiés that you must stay.
-The neighborhood is quite popular, and its remote location still allows rents to remain low.
-Populated by African and Asian communities, the area is very lively day and night: small businesses, Place Lavapiés, are very popular with visitors.
-We are far from the all-inclusive formulas of travel companies and for your happiness, in Lavapiés, we listen to music and eat flavors from all over the world.
-Café-theaters and small concerts punctuate the neighborhood’s nightlife.
+If you like to wander off the beaten track and visit art-minded places, you should definitely choose to stay in Lavapiés.
+The neighbourhood is quite popular, and its remote location means that accommodation rates remain quite low.
+Populated by African and Asian communities, the area is very lively day and night.
+The small shops on Plaza de Lavapiés are very popular with visitors.
+In contrast to the all-inclusive offers of travel companies, Lavapiés is all about experiencing down-to-earth pleasures, listening to music, and tasting new flavours from all over the world.
+Café-theatres and small concerts punctuate the neighbourhood’s nightlife.

 A comment ?
 Write there !